EZS English

 Lessons take place on Fridays and/or Saturdays for 24 weeks from October to the end of March each year.

-The exams for KZV (limited sailing zone) and GZV (unlimited sailing zone) are held at the school and are supervised by the LEB (National Bureau of Professional Sailing Examinations), which has ISO 9001:2015 accreditation.
+The exams for KZV (limited sailing area) and GZV (unlimited sailing area) are held at the school and are supervised by the LEB (National Bureau of Commercial Sailing Examinations), which has ISO 9001:2015 accreditation.

 For foreign students we can arrange accommodation aboard a ship during the period that KZV and GZV lessons are being given.
 Please contact us if you are interested.